GGozdziewski1994/TicTacTo/README.md

 https://github.com/GGozdziewski1994/TicTacTo

 ## Fetching the repository using Git Bush
-At the command prompt, type:
+In the command line, type:
-git clone [link to repository]
+$ git clone [ link to repository ]

 ## Turn on the game
-Please access [index.html] in your browser
+Please access [ index.html ]  in your browser

 ## Test run
-iI the command line, enter [npm test]
+In the command line, type:
+$ npm test